aaronemortus/meli-challenge/README.md

 These steps will load users and groups (user roles).

-Password for all users is *melitest*.
+Password for all users is *melitest*

  - manager1 (manager)
  - manager2 (manager)